bartczernicki/BaseballHOFPredictionWithMlrAndDALEX/README.md

 <a name="Overview"></a>
 ## Overview ##
+This demo shows how MLB Baseball historical data from 1876 - 2017 can be used to craft a learning model to predict Hall Of Fame induction.

 **Mlr & DALEX Packages** allow you to craft R predictive models rapidly using sophisticated techniques such as: Bayeasian Optimization, Hyperparameter Tuning with Resampling etc.

 Mlr Package Information
 https://mlr-org.github.io/mlr/

 DALEX Package Information
 https://github.com/pbiecek/DALEX

 <a name="Results"></a>